Mon8Cats/all-things-connected/asp.net/clean-architecture.md

 - Maintainability: Separation of concerns makes code easy to update.
 - Testability: Unit tests can be written for each layer independently.
 - Flexibility: Swap infrastructure components (e.g., replace EF Core with Dapper).

+## Package Managers

+- NuGet for DotNet
+- Pip for Python
+- Npm for Nodejs